Skip to Content

 The Well of Miriam

-In Numbers 20:1, we read about Miriam’s death and immediately following we read that the Israelites have no water.
+In Numbers 20:1, we read about Miriam’s death, and immediately following, we read that the Israelites have no water.

-Miriam’s Well (Be’erah shel Miriam) is the name the Hebrews gave to the spring that provided water and throughout the 40 years the Israelites traveled in the wilderness.
+Miriam’s Well (Be’erah shel Miriam) is the name the Hebrews gave to the spring that provided water, and throughout the 40 years the Israelites traveled in the wilderness.

-that give us a glimpse of who Miriam was and her importance in the history of our faith.
+So those are the stories in the Bible that give us a glimpse of who Miriam was and her importance in the history of our faith.

 MIriam prophetess Deuteronomy 24_9